Why It Works

 Stracciatella alla romana is the egg drop soup of Italian cooking.
 It starts with a rich meat broth (either chicken or beef), into which a beaten mixture of whole eggs and grated Parmigiano-Reggiano is streamed in to form tiny, light, and flavorful clouds.
 A bit of fresh nutmeg and lemon complete the picture.
 It's quick, comforting, warming, and oh so delicious.

-- 1 quart (950ml) homemade chicken stock (or homemade pressure cooker chicken stock) or homemade beef broth (see note)
+1 quart (950ml) homemade chicken stock (or homemade pressure cooker chicken stock) or homemade beef broth (see notes)